turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 ## Step 5: Enable versioning

-In the AWS console, click on the name of your bucket from the list of all buckets.
+In the AWS console, select the name of your bucket from the list of all buckets.
 Select the **Properties** tab and then select the **Edit** button in the **Bucket Versioning** section.

 <p><img alt="enable-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/enable-versioning-1.png"/></p>

-In the Versioning dialog box, choose **Enabled**, and select **Save changes**.
+In the Versioning dialog box choose **Enable**, then select **Save changes**.

 <p><img alt="enable-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/enable-versioning-2.png"/></p>

 ## Step 6: Observe events

 Switch back to the Guardrails console browser tab.
-Guardrails' event processing system will soon pickup the change, and a new `RESOURCE UPDATED` notification will appear in the list.
+Guardrails' event processing system will soon detect the change, and a new `RESOURCE UPDATED` notification will appear in the list.
 Select that new notification from the Activities list.

 <p><img alt="aws-resource-activities-with-change-detected" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/aws-resource-activities-with-change-detected.png"/></p>